xrash/fortune-lotgh/README.md

-# Legend of the Galactic Heroes
+# Legend of the Galactic Heroes quotes

 If you have ever watched this series, you know it is not a common show.